-Operational Agreement (pre- To describe arrangements to achieve outcomes related to: Copies of the signed Operational Agreements will Operational Agreements are documents confidential to negotiated) Specific unwanted organisms be held by each party to the agreement. parties to the agreement.
-However, the register Groups of unwanted organisms maintained by the GIA Secretariat will contain sufficient Activities that improve biosecurity readiness and/or response The GIA Secretariat will maintain a register of information to enable easy identification of Operational The Operational Agreement ensures that the RSL is aware of any pre- signed Operational Agreements, which will Agreements that may be relevant to the suspect agreed financial commitments (cost-share, fiscal cap, in-kind include high level summary information for quick detection of an unwanted organism. contributions) relevant to the response that could influence strategic reference.
-This register will be held in the GIA decisions, as well as any pre-agreed response strategies or contingency Handbook in the section on Operational plans.
+Operational Agreement (pre- To describe arrangements to achieve outcomes related to: Copies of the signed Operational Agreements will Operational Agr negotiated) Specific unwanted organisms be held by each party to the agreement. parties to the ag Groups of unwanted organisms maintained by th Activities that improve biosecurity readiness and/or response The GIA Secretariat will maintain a register of information to e The Operational Agreement ensures that the Response Governance is signed Operational Agreements, which will Agreements that aware of any pre-agreed financial commitments (cost-share, fiscal cap, include high level summary information for quick detection of an u in-kind contributions) relevant to the response that could influence reference.
+This register will be held in the GIA strategic decisions, as well as any pre-agreed response strategies or Handbook in the section on Operational contingency plans.
 Agreements.
 Rapid Operational Agreement template To support rapid development of an Operational Agreement where To be developed.
 12 Once developed the guidance and guidelines for populating none already exists.
-To set out the default arrangements (including and template will be stored in the GIA Handbook. cost-shares and fiscal caps) that will apply until more formal arrangements have been negotiated.
-Response brief To summarise the risk to be managed and to recommend the response The response brief template can be found on the A response brief will be developed for every new outcomes, approach and resources to be approved by RSL.
-BRKB. response to clearly document proposed response outcomes, objectives, approach and resourcing, including RSL approvals.
-However, it may not always have been drafted in time for the first RSL meeting.
-For example, where an urgent RSL meeting is held in quick succession following rapid notification.
-In these circumstances, at a minimum a RAR will be presented, and initial decisions made on the basis of the information captured there.
+To set out the default arrangements (including and template will be stored in the GIA Handbook . cost-shares and fiscal caps) that will apply until more formal arrangements have been negotiated.
+Response brief To summarise the risk to be managed and to recommend the response The response brief template can be found on the A response brief outcomes, approach and resources to be approved by Response BRKB. response to clea Governance. outcomes, objec Response Gover always have bee Governance mee Response Gover following rapid r minimum a RAR made on the bas